Sjors/nado-book/taproot/activation.md

 This is where miner signaling comes in.
 Signaling works as a coordination mechanism for the network to figure out that enough miners have upgraded.
 This signals to everyone the network is ready.
 And through this signaling mechanism, which is embedded in the code, a date or a time or a block height is communicated.
 And if enough signals are included in the blockchain, then we all know at block height X, the new rules will go into effect.

-Usually it's every two weeks you count the number of blocks that have the signal.
-And if it's above a certain threshold, for example, 95 percent, then you know that two weeks later the new rule is active.
+Signaling happens in periods of 2,016 blocks.
+It's not a rolling window, so if in a given period — say every two weeks — 95 percent of blocks contain the signal, then we move to the next phase in the state flow.

+TODO NATALYE: Reference this comment when returning to this section https://github.com/Sjors/nado-book/pull/14#discussion_r797462237

 In 201X, BIP 9^[<https://github.com/bitcoin/bips/blob/master/bip-0009.mediawiki>] arrived on the scene, and it allowed deployment of soft forks in parallel.